 Among the research tools that one can access from the library homepage are:

 Access to the electronic subscription resources to which Queen's Library subscribes (such as article indexes and databases, ebooks and ejournals) is restricted to current Queen's students, staff and faculty.
 On campus (including in residence), you automatically have access, but from off-campus, in order to access the library's electronic resources you will need to log in to the Queen's web proxy service with your NetID and password.
 When you click on a subscription resource from off-campus, you will be prompted to login.

 You can also login prior to beginning your research: from the Queen's Library homepage click the link "Connect from Off-Campus" to login.

 Library research subject guides are an important resource that will help you with your library research in every course you take at Queen's.
 These guides contain highly recommended research resources that support the study of a particular discipline.
-The Religious Studies Guide, for example, will direct you to recommended sources for background information and article databases for your research on religious studies-oriented topics.
+The Global Development Studies Guide, for example, will direct you to recommended sources for background information and article databases for your research for DEVS 100.

 Access the guides from the Research by Subject area on the library homepage.
 The Global Development Studies Subject Guide can be found in the Social Sciences section: